DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

         - This data field will not appear if:

           - It is disabled in the config.h file.
-No `$` mask setting available.
+No `$` mask setting is available.
           - The override refresh counter is in-between intermittent reports.
-          - `WCO:` exists in current report during refresh.
+          - `WCO:` exists in the current report during refresh.
 Automatically set to try again on next report.

 	- **Accessory State:**